The Chinese Garden is closed from 31 May 2019 for redevelopment works. Expected completion is at the end of 2021

 Chinese Garden Singapore – Entrance Fee, Opening Hours & MRT

 Enjoy the unique architectural features which make the Chinese Garden so unique.
-The Stone Boat, Pagodas, Pavilions, Bonsai Garden, the Live Turtle, bridges, Tea House, Stone Lions and Tortoise Museum are some of the artistic masterpieces that stand out in the garden.
+The Stone Boat, Pagodas, Pavilions, Bonsai Garden, the Live Turtle, bridges, Tea House and Stone Lions are some of the artistic masterpieces that stand out in the garden.

 Climb the stairs of the Pagoda to catch a great view of the garden and the nearby Jurong Lake and golf course.
 The garden is not only spacious with almost 6000 sq. meters of beautiful space, but it is also accessible through bridges which symbolise good luck.